 Charter schools can adopt the CPS Student Code of Conduct (SCC) in full or submit an alternative discipline policy.
 Contract schools must adopt the CPS SCC.
-The CPS SCC is linked here.
-If the applicant is not using the CPS Code of Conduct, provide a draft version of the proposed school's discipline policy, along with any supporting documents in Appendix 2.8.1.
+The CPS SCC is linked

 The United States Department of Education provides guidance on how schools can meet their obligations under federal law to administer student discipline without discriminating on the basis of race, color, or national origin.